 What hits me, as I listen to you, is that you know these numbers inside out and back to front and the I remember the conversations we used to have about utilisation.
 I remember you getting a dashboard for the first time so that you could see the true picture; really have your finger on the pulse.

-And if you had a team of younger business managers in the room now would you be saying to them know your numbers inside out, back to front, know your numbers, understand the business.
-Was that one of the things that set you apart do you think?
+And if you had a team of younger business managers in the room now would you be saying to them know your numbers, understand the business.
+Was that one of the things that set you apart?

 Yes, without any shadow of a doubt.